herenhuang/myplace/QUIZ_GENERATOR_PROMPT.md

 - Must be 10 DISTINCTLY different approaches
 - Each should be recognizable and clear
 - Should span a spectrum of possibilities
-- Test: "Could someone be BOTH X and Y?"
+- **Distinctness Test**: "Could someone be BOTH X and Y?"
 If yes, they're too similar
+  - ❌ BAD: "Explorer" and "Adventurer" (too similar)
+  - ✅ GOOD: "Spontaneous" and "Structured" (clear opposites)

 **Second Words (WHAT they prioritize in the topic):**
 - Must be 10 DISTINCTLY different priorities
 - Each should represent a clear value/focus
 - Should cover diverse interests
-- Test: "Are these meaningfully different?"
+- **Distinctness Test**: "Are these meaningfully different?"
 If not, refine
+- **Grammar Test**: Does [secondWord] grammatically complete the quiz title/question?
+  - ✅ "What's your feedback style?" → "Coach" (works naturally)
+  - ✅ "What's your feedback style?" → "Truth-Teller" (works naturally)
+  - ❌ "What's your feedback style?" → "Behavior-Focused" (awkward, doesn't answer the question)
+  - ❌ "What's your feedback style?" → "Growth-Pusher" (broken grammar)

+**Critical Rule for secondWords:**
+Each word must answer the implicit question in your quiz title when spoken aloud.
+- Quiz: "What's your manager style?" → secondWord should answer: "What's your style?
+[X]"
+- Quiz: "Do I have a crush?" → secondWord should answer: "What kind?
+[X]"
+- Quiz: "What's your vacation style?" → secondWord should answer: "What's your style?
+[X]"

+Avoid:
+- Adjective phrases ending in "-Focused" (e.g., "Detail-Focused")
+- Role titles (e.g., "Process Builder", "Culture Builder")
+- Made-up compound words (e.g., "Budgeteer")

+Use:
+- Clear nouns (e.g., "Coach", "Mentor", "Strategist")
+- Recognizable archetypes (e.g., "Perfectionist", "Innovator")
+- Natural descriptors (e.g., "Truth-Teller", "Problem-Solver")

-### Step 3: Design 8-10 Strategic Questions
+### Step 3: Design 8 Strategic Questions

 ⚠️ **MANDATORY FORMAT:**
+- **EXACTLY 8 questions** (no more, no less)
 - **EXACTLY 3 options per question** (no more, no less)
 - **ALWAYS set `allowCustomInput: true`** on every question

-- **8-10 total questions** (not more, not less)
+⚠️ **VISCERAL QUALITY REQUIREMENTS:**

+Each question MUST be visceral (gut-feel, not academic):

+1. **Immediate, Present-Tense Scenario**
+   - Use "You're at...", "Your teammate just...", "You see..."
+   - Happening RIGHT NOW, not hypothetical
+   - ❌ "What would you do if..." or "How do you approach..."
+   - ✅ "You're in a meeting.
+Your colleague just said..."

+2. **Specific, Engaging Details**
+   - Include vivid details that make it feel REAL
+   - "Show don't tell" approach
+   - ❌ "Someone asks for feedback"
+   - ✅ "Your teammate just presented work that completely missed the mark.
+They ask what you think."

+3. **Triggers Gut Reaction (Not Analytical Thinking)**
+   - Should create emotional response: pressure, discomfort, excitement
+   - Force instinctive choice, not logical analysis
+   - ❌ "What's your preferred approach?"
+   - ✅ "Your manager made a decision you think is wrong.
+You..."

+4. **Clear Conflict/Decision Point**
+   - Options represent genuinely different gut responses
+   - No "middle ground" cop-out options
+   - Each option shows distinct behavioral pattern

+5. **No "Should" Language**
+   - Use "do" language: "What do you do?", "You...", "Your response?"
+   - Focus on what they ACTUALLY do, not what they think they should do
+   - ❌ "How should you handle this?"
+   - ✅ "What happens next?"

-Each question must:
+Each question must also:
-1. **Map to specific dimensions** of your word matrix
+- **Map to specific dimensions** of your word matrix
-2. **Present a concrete scenario** showing what someone DOES
-3. **Reveal patterns through actions**, not self-assessment
+- **Reveal patterns through actions**, not self-assessment
+- Be **relatable** - situations people have experienced or can easily imagine

 **Example Question Structure:**